uwcvis/cvis2022/_pages/program.md

 # Technical Program

 Day1, Dec 6 is in hybrid mode.
-All attendees and presenters can join the meeting with the zoom meetings in the pdf or show up in person in E7 2357.
+All attendees and presenters can join the conference with the zoom meeting IDs in the pdf or show up in person in E7 2357.
+You are encouraged to come and meet people in person.

 Day2, Dec 7 is in person.
 All sessions are in DC library 1301+1302.